Is Samsung's Writing Assist in Keyboard Becoming Paid? Here's the Truth

 Many users have found it super helpful for crafting better emails, messages, and social media posts without switching between apps.
 It's one of those features you don't realize how much you need until you start using it!

-The Current Status: Is It Free or Paid?
+The Current Status: Is It Free or Paid in 2026?

 So what's the deal right now?
 Is Samsung's Writing Assist currently free or do ya have to pay for it?
-Let's clear things up.
+Let's clear things up with the latest information.

-As of now, Samsung's Writing Assist feature is completely free for all compatible Galaxy devices.
+As of January 2026, Samsung's Writing Assist feature remains completely free for all compatible Galaxy devices.
 Users can access all Writing Assist capabilities without any subscription or one-time payment.
 This includes grammar checking, tone adjustment, text generation, and all other AI writing functions.

 Here's the current situation broken down: